 Qualification of players

-- In every match, each team must have a minimum of two players who are eligible to play for Yorkshire in the Inter-County Championships or reside in Yorkshire.
-Teams in the Premier Division are only able to play a maximum of 7 non-Yorkshire qualified or resident players per season.
-Of these, only 4 can have a current men’s PSA World ranking.
+33. In the Premier division, each team must have a minimum of two players who are eligible to play for Yorkshire in the Inter-County Championships or reside in Yorkshire.

 Promotion, relegation and trophies

 35. Promotion and relegation shall normally be one up and one down between the Premier league and Division 1, and two up and two down between all other divisions.
 It will be decided by the number of points won by teams during the season.
 If two teams are level on points, the aggregate of points in the matches played between the two teams will decide.
 Should this be the same, there shall be a playoff match at a neutral venue, unless agreed otherwise by the two captains.

 36. Trophies will be awarded to the winners of each division, and presented at the YSRA AGM or another suitable event.
 It is the responsibility of the winning club to have the trophy engraved and return it prior to the event.

 37. All disputes shall be submitted in writing to the League Secretary who will either decide the matter or refer it to the Leagues Disputes Committee which is defined in the Code of Conduct.

 38. The League Secretary has authority to take certain actions as specified in the Yorkshire SRA Code of Conduct.

 Alterations to the Yorkshire League Format and Rules